Robert M. Keating

-Robert M. Keating (September 22, 1862 – January 19, 1922), was an inventor and one-time Major League Baseball pitcher for the Baltimore Orioles.
+Robert M. Keating (September 22, 1862 – January 19, 1922) was an American inventor and one-time Major League Baseball pitcher for the Baltimore Orioles.
 He was best known as the inventor of the Keating bicycle.

 He appeared in one game for the Orioles on August 27, 1887—pitching a complete game, allowing 16 runs on 16 hits in the loss.
 An arm injury ended his career and he became an inventor, starting off by inventing various shaving devices.